 Where to Eat in Red Lodge

 According to the Visitors Center, locals enjoy at beer at Natali’s Front Bar and eat breakfast at Café Regis.
-Café Regis is off the beaten path, so that’s where I went to stay out of the throngs of tourists.
+Café Regis is off the beaten path, thus out of the way of throngs of tourists.
 Café Regis serves breakfast and lunch, with breakfast available all day until it closes at 2pm.
-I went with a make your own omelet that did not disappoint.
+The omelets don’t disappoint.

 Another popular breakfast place is Cattail Bakery.
-The display case full of pastries made it hard to pick just one, but I decided on a delicious sticky bun.
+The display case full of pastries make it hard to pick just one.
+The coffee and scones at Coffee Factory Roasters are quite tasty too!

 Where to Stay in Red Lodge